8 Causes of Snow Accidents

 Winter weather can create dangerous roadway conditions that even experienced motorists can have trouble driving through.
 In fact, snow and ice-related accidents cause more than 1,300 deaths and over 116,800 injuries each year, according to the U.S Department of Transportation’s Federal Highway Administration (FHWA).

-If you have been injured in a winter weather traffic collision, contact the Lynch Law Firm’s New Jersey car accident attorneys as soon as possible.
+If you have been injured in a winter weather traffic collision, contact the Lynch Law Firm, PC’s New Jersey car accident attorneys as soon as possible.
 We will investigate your claim to find out if you have legal options to recover compensation for your injury.

 Many auto accidents in New Jersey can be attributed to winter weather conditions, including snow and ice.
 However, many accidents are caused by a combination of negligent driving and harsh weather, such as: